sambranaivan/CardScriptsWiki/Extra-Rules.md

 # 2. Booster Draft Duel
+At the start of the duel, the following are applied
+* All monsters are treated as all Types in all locations.
+* More than 3 copies of cards with the same name in a Deck is allowed.
+* Remove all cards from the Duel.
+Then, the turn player opens 3 random "Battle Pack 3: Monster League" packs and adds 1 card from them to their Deck.
+Then, the next player adds 1 card from the remaining cards to their Deck.
+Repeat this until each player has at least 45 cards in their Deck.
+(If the card pool is empty, the player who would add 1 card to their Deck opens 3 new packs.)
+Then, each player shuffles their Deck and draws cards equal to the number of cards in their starting hand.

 # 3. Destiny Draw
+At the start of the Duel, you can choose up to 5 cards in your hand/Deck.
+(You can only choose 1 card per original card name.)
+Once per Duel, If your opponent's LP is twice or more than your LP and you control no monsters while your opponent controls at least 1 monster, before you conduct your normal draw, randomly pick 1 of the cards you chose, that is in your Deck, and place it on top of your Deck.

 # 4. Concentration Duel
+At the start of the duel these are applied:

+* Return all cards in each Player's hand to the Deck.
+* Neither Player has a Draw Phase.
+* Once per turn, during either Player's turn: A Player can choose 1 card face-down in their Deck and call the type of the card (Monster, Spell, or Trap)'; reveal that card and if they call it right, activate one of the following effects.
+* * If that card is a Monster Card and it can be Normal/Special Summoned or Set: Summon/Set that Monster to your side of the field, otherwise return it to Deck in the same position.
+* * If the revealed card is a Spell Card: Activate that Spell Card.
+If the cost cannot be paid, return it to the Deck in the same position.
+* * If the revealed card is a Trap Card and its activation timing is correct: Activate the effect of that Trap Card, otherwise return it to the Deck in the same position.

 # 5. Boss Duel
+At the start of the duel, the following are applied:

+* Remove all non-Boss Cards you own at the start of the Duel.
+* At start of the Duel, return all cards in your hand to the Deck and draw the same number of cards, marked as Start.
+* Your Deck is always arranged in the following order of marked cards:
+* Start=> 1=> 2=> 3
+* During Standy Phase, add all cards from the Graveyard to your hand.
+* You can Normal Summon any number of times.
+* You cannot lose the duel due to being unable to draw
+* Your cards cannot be banished, if they would be banished, destroy them instead.
+* Before your opponent starts their turn, they can apply 1 of the following effects, each effect can be used once per Duel:
+* * 1.
+During the Battle Phase of this turn, double the ATK of all monsters you control
+* * 2.
+Instead of conducting your normal draw this turn, you can add 1 card from your Deck to your hand.
+* * 3.
+Choose 1 player, that player gains 4000 LP.
+* If your opponent would win the Duel by an Alternate Win Condition, you take 8000 damage instead.

 # 6. Battle City
 * If both players agree, applies the following rules to the current duel